 - Reach patients through one-on-one consultations with a registered dietitian in a clinical or community setting

-- Sponsor Learning to Live Well educational series with specialized sessions for nutrition, exercise, goal-setting, and seasonal focus on New Year’s resolutions, health during the holidays, and other relevant topics
+- Sponsor Learning for educational series with specialized sessions for nutrition, exercise, goal-setting, and seasonal focus on New Year’s resolutions, health during the holidays, and other relevant topics

 - Ongoing financial commitment to the KSB Wellness Center at the Dixon Family YMCA, and engagement with Dixon Park District plans for the construction of a new community center with wellness and fitness services

-- Hosting weekly free blood pressure checks at local grocery store, and expanding to Oregon Clinic
+- Hosting weekly free blood pressure checks at local grocery store, expanding to Mt.
+Morris

-- Monthly wellness screenings for cholesterol and one-on-one consultations with a registered dietitian
+- Monthly wellness screenings for cholesterol and glucose

 Primary & Chronic Health Needs of Uninsured Persons, Low-Income Persons, and Minority Groups

-The CHNA process took into account the unique health needs of uninsured persons, low-income persons, and minority groups.
+The CHNA process considered the unique health needs of uninsured persons, low-income persons, and minority groups.
 Responses to the survey included 14% from households who had received Medicaid, SNAP, and other public services for low-income individuals and families.
 That response rate is slightly lower than, but close to, the observed Medicaid rate of 19% Lee County.

 Limits to Our Data & Assessment

 All data sets have limitations, including timeliness, sample size, and geographic constraints.
-We used the most recent available data, which was very recent for items like census and demographic estimates, but somewhat older for some county health incidence data found in the Community Commons CHNA report compilation.
-Our survey and interview data may be limited by anecdotal or incomplete personal perspectives, but we attempted to account for this by taking in to account more than 200 different perspectives, and by referring to numerical indicators where possible.
+We used the most recent available data, which was very recent for items like census and demographic estimates, but older for some county health incidence data found in the CDC WONDER.
+Our survey and interview data may be limited by anecdotal or incomplete personal perspectives, but we attempted to account for this by considering more than four hundred different perspectives, and by referring to numerical indicators where possible.

 Availability of the Community Health Needs Assessment

-The KSB Community Health Needs Assessment 2019 is available to the general public on ksbhospital.com/CHNA and a free printed copy is available to individuals who make a request to KSB Hospital, 403 E. First St, Dixon, IL 61021
+The KSB Community Health Needs Assessment 2022 is available to the public on ksbhospital.com/CHNA, and a free printed copy is available to individuals who make a request to KSB Hospital, 403 E. First St, Dixon, IL 61021

 Special thanks to the following individuals who offered expertise, input, and participation in discussions on the Community Health Needs Assessment:

-And to the 100+ community members who participated in one-on-one interviews with KSB Administration and Board members, and the 120+ respondents to the CHNA online survey.
+And to the community members who participated on the Lee County Health Department IPLAN committee and in focus groups, and the four hundred respondents to the CHNA online survey.

 Appendices & Links